This guide reviews common questions about adding custom code to Squarespace sites.

 - If you're adding CSS to your site, review our recommendations for what you should and shouldn't change with CSS.

-- Squarespace Answers is our customer and developer forum.
+- The Squarespace Forum is our customer and developer forum.
 As a part of this community, you can ask fellow Squarespace users for help with custom code and design.

-- If you're looking for comprehensive assistance in developing your site (as opposed to small code modifications), or if you'd rather leave the customization to the professionals, consider reaching out to someone from our list of vetted Squarespace Specialists.
+- If you're looking for comprehensive assistance in developing your site (as opposed to small code modifications), or if you'd rather leave the customization to the professionals, hire a Squarespace Expert.

 - Visit our recommended resources for tutorials and troubleshooting help.